NixOS/nixpkgs/doc/languages-frameworks/lua.section.md

 ### Overview of Lua

-Several versions of the Lua interpreter are available: luajit, lua5.1, 5.2, 5.3.
+Several versions of the Lua interpreter are available: luajit, lua 5.1, 5.2, 5.3.
 The attribute `lua` refers to the default interpreter, it is also possible to refer to specific versions, e.g. `lua_52` refers to Lua 5.2.

 Lua libraries are in separate sets, with one set per interpreter version.